Healthy Communities

 Further resources can be found through Coalition Trip, a collaborative website hosted by our partners at the Indiana CTSI Community Health Partnerships.

-- An initiative named Connections in Health began in 2019 and is in strong partnership with Purdue Extension.
-Funded by the Indiana Department of Health includes CHeP has contracted with IDOH to oversee its the following statewide chronic health disease coalitions.
-These include: CADI (Cardiovascular Disease, Diabetes and Stroke Coalition of IN), HHWA (Hoosier Health and Wellness Alliance), INJAC (Indiana Joint Asthma Coalition).
+- An initiative named Connections in Health began in 2018 and is in strong partnership with Purdue Extension.
+CHeP originally contracted with IDOH to oversee the statewide chronic health disease coalitions.
+These included: CADI (Cardiovascular Disease, Diabetes and Stroke Coalition of IN), HHWA (Hoosier Health and Wellness Alliance), INJAC (Indiana Joint Asthma Coalition).
 Purdue Extension professionals have been key members of subcommittees and initiatives of each of these coalitions.

 How Can Health and Human Sciences Extension Help You?